The PR BlogMedia & PsychologyPR TheoriesMedia Logic is Dead, Long Live Media Logic

 Media Logic: Never Trust the News

-Media logic is a rhetorical approach to PR.
+Media logic can be regarded as a rhetorical approach to PR theory.

 The position and size of articles on the front page is determined by interest and importance, not content.
 Unrelated reports […] are juxtaposed; time and space are destroyed and the here and now are presented as a single Gestalt. […] Such a format lends itself to simultaneity, not chronology or lineality.
 Items abstracted from a total situation are not arranged in causal sequence, but presented in association, as raw experience.“